 If you’re the kind of person who craves brunch at strange times of the week, The Market Lunch is the place to be.
 Located inside the historic Eastern Market building, this no-frills eatery has been serving breakfast staples such as pancakes, omelets, and eggs since 1978.

 Serving one of the best Crab Cakes, along with other local seafood and regional favorites, you’re sure to find something to enjoy.
 Get the day started with the popular breakfast options such as French toast, buttermilk pancakes, and eggs benedict served with fried green tomato, turkey bacon benedict, and ham.

-If you want to enjoy sandwiches early in the morning or later in the afternoon, you will find any variety you want served with house made toasted roll and interchangeable meat toppings.
-For those who prefer something heavy, the lunch platters such as crab cake, fried oyster, local rockfish, fish, and shrimp all served with two sides and fresh bread will leave you satisfied and ready to push on the rest of the day.
+If you want to enjoy sandwiches early in the morning or later in the afternoon, you will find any variety you want with a house-made toasted roll and interchangeable meat toppings.
+For those who prefer something heavy, the lunch platters such as crab cake and shrimp all served with two sides and fresh bread will leave you satisfied and ready to push on the rest of the day.

 Brunch is a great time to meet up with family or friends and enjoy a wonderful meal together.
 So, if you’re in the District and find yourself craving for a late breakfast with savory sides or even a signature drink, these brunch spots are the perfect choices.
 Don’t take our word for it, go visit them and see for yourself.
 Don’t forget to let us know your experience in the comments!